How climate change is battering one of Norway’s key commodity markets

 Norway is also the world’s top salmon exporter.
 According to World’s Top Exports, the country’s chilled or fresh salmon exports came up to $8.6bn (€7.73bn) in 2023, which made up about 48.9% of the world’s salmon exports.

-The Norwegian Seafood Council told Euronews Business: “Norway wouldn’t be the country it is today were it not for a single fish – it all started with cod.
+According to the website Seafood From Norway: “Norway wouldn’t be the country it is today were it not for a single fish – it all started with cod.
 The Norwegian Atlantic cod has meant the existence for people along the coast of Norway for thousands of years – not just as food, but also as trading goods.”

 Climate change, however, is now a significant threat to this very important commodity.